Weekly Program Guide

 Slumberland Radio with Phil Hofius (Local show)

 9:00-11:00 pm (Airing the First Friday of each month.
-Next Airing April 3
+Airing this week!
+May 1

 Slumberland Radio is a monthly themed music program meant to take you on a journey and make you dance.
 Melding genres and eras, your host, DJ Phil, digs deep into his vinyl and CD collection and scours new releases for songs to make you move.
 Each month’s playlist will feature a blend of experimental and underground jazz, R&B, electronic, and everything in between.
 Tune in and get ready to groove!